 I am the son of immigrants who came to the UK as refugees in the 1970s following the expulsion of all Asian people from Uganda.

-My parents and grandparents arrived here with virtually nothing, but their lives were almost certainly saved by the kindness and compassion of the British people, when the UK took in some 25,000 Ugandan Asian refugees.
+My parents and grandparents arrived here with nothing, but their lives were almost certainly saved by the kindness and compassion of the British people, when the UK took in some 25,000 Ugandan Asian refugees.

 I was born and raised on the St Matthew’s council estate in Leicester.
 For many years life was incredibly tough and we experienced great hardship.
 My father struggled to find work and we had to rely on food hand outs and charity shops to make ends meet.